Auction sniping: Banning by auction sites

 While some people disapprove of auction sniping, it is not forbidden by the rules of many auction sites.
 For example, it is permitted by eBay. eBay Germany banned automated sniping services in 2002, but the ban was declared illegal by Berlin's County Court, and revoked.

 Deterrents

 CAPTCHAs

 One attempt to defeat automated bid sniping software is requiring bidders to pass a CAPTCHA test prior to entering their bid.
 This ensures that all bids are entered manually.
 Some software can read some CAPTCHAs, potentially neutralising the protection.

-Final extension
+Time extension anti-snipe

 Also known simply as "anti-snipe".
-Some online auction systems attempt to discourage sniping (manual or automated) by automatically extending the auction time if a last-minute bid is placed.
+Some online auction systems attempt to discourage sniping (manual or automated) by automatically extending the auction time by a few minutes if a last-minute bid is placed.
 This approach leaves all bidding open, and allows any bidders who are watching during the final few minutes to raise the bid.
 It can also lead to last-minute automated out-of-control bidding wars between bidders, which can extend the bidding time long beyond what the seller desired, greatly raising the final selling price.
+For example, TradeMe.co.nz in New Zealand extends the auction by 2 minutes if a bid is sent any time during the last two minutes of the auction, and the auction deadline will continue extending indefinitely.
 Any site which implements a limit to the number of time extensions allowed simply causes a final extension snipe.